ISU Judging System

 Jumps

-Maximum of seven jump elements (one of which must be an Axel type jump)
+• One of which must be an Axel type jump.

 Spins